 The Rodruin prospect was discovered by an Aton field team in early December 2017, following up on the area after it was identified using spectral imaging and remote sensing techniques.
-High grade tailings (>20 g/t Au) had previously been identified in large volumes and sampled at the Eradiya East area, although the source of the mined ore was unknown.
+High grade tailings (>20 g/t Au) had previously been identified in significant volumes and sampled at the Eradiya East area, although the source location of the mined ore was unknown.
 Subsequent field investigation in the general area led to the identification of extensive and technologically advanced ancient processing sites in the area to the west of Rodruin, in tributary wadis running east of the main Eradiya East processing site.

 Subsequent detailed evaluation of satellite imagery and the presence of a clay-iron spectral anomaly led to the selection of the relatively remote Rodruin target for field inspection.

-RC drilling commenced at Rodruin in late August 2018, with the assay results from the first 3 holes received in late September, including an intersection of 36m @ 12.47 g/t Au from the main zone of high grade ancient workings at Aladdin’s Hill (Read the full press release here).
+RC drilling commenced at Rodruin in late August 2018, with the assay results from the first 3 holes received in late September, including an intersection of 36m @ 12.47 g/t Au from the main zone of high grade ancient workings at Aladdin’s Hill (read the full press release here).
 Final results from the programme were reported in January 2019.